3 Main Factors Home Lenders Consider

 Applying for a mortgage is not something people do every day, so it's natural to have questions.
-There are several factors that help determine a loan decision, along with strategies you can follow to help position yourself for the best loan at the best rates.
+There are several factors that help determine a loan decision, and there are strategies you can follow to help position yourself for the best loan at the best rates.

-Your credit is a critical factor for lenders making a loan decision.
-They will learn more about your credit history and credit score by pulling a credit report.
+Your credit score is a critical factor for lenders making a loan decision.
+They will pull your credit report to learn more about your credit history and credit score.

 A credit report shows how well an applicant has repaid any loan or credit obligation.
 Usually lenders look at the most recent pay history and look for debts with a high balance.
 While score is important and will most likely have an impact on the interest rate offered, the detailed pay history plays a significant role in whether an applicant is approved or declined.